CFA® Equity Valuation

 Discounted Dividend Valuation

-This learning module explains the calculation and interpretation of the value of a common stock using the dividend discount model (DDM) and the Gordon growth model for single and multiple holding periods.
+This learning module explains the calculation and interpretation of the value of common stock using the dividend discount model (DDM) and the Gordon growth model for single and multiple holding periods.
 It explains the models’ underlying assumptions, interprets the implied growth rate of dividends, and compares intrinsic value and the market value based on the DDM.

 Free Cash Flow Valuation